shps951023/Trace-Dapper.NET-Source-Code/README.md

 }
 ```

-5. DapperRowMetaObject main function is to define behavior, by override `BindSetMember、BindGetMember` method, Dapper defines Get, Set of behavior were used `IDictionary<string, object> - GetItem` with `DapperRow - SetValue`
+5. DapperRowMetaObject main function is to define behavior, by override `BindSetMember、BindGetMember` method, Dapper defines Get, Set of behavior were used `IDictionary<string, object> - GetItem` , `DapperRow - SetValue`
    ![](https://i.imgur.com/LRuCkeB.png)
 6. Finally, Dapper uses the DataReader `column order` , first using the column name to get Index, then using Index and Values.
    ![](https://i.imgur.com/W2SzdOF.png)

-## Why inherit IDictionary<string,object>?
+### Why inherit IDictionary<string,object>?

-One question to consider: If you can define the Get and Set behaviors on your own at Dapperrowmetaobject, does using the Dictionary-GetItem method in some other way mean that you don’t need to inherit the `idictionary<string, object>` ?
+There is a question to think about: In DapperRowMetaObject, you can define the Get and Set behaviors by yourself, so instead of using the Dictionary-GetItem method, instead of using other methods, does it mean that `you don't need to inherit IDictionary<string,object>`?

-One of the reasons Dapper does this has to do with the open principle.
-Dappertable and Dapperrow are both low-level implementation and `should not be open to users` based on the open-closed principle, so they are `private`.
+One of the reasons for Dapper to do this is related to the open principle.
+DapperTable and DapperRow are all low-level implementation class.
+Based on the open and closed principle, they `should not be opened to users`, so they are set as `private`.

 ```C#
 private class DapperTable{/*...*/}
 private class DapperRow :IDictionary<string, object>, IReadOnlyDictionary<string, object>,System.Dynamic.IDynamicMetaObjectProvider{/*...*/}
 ```

 What if the user wants to know the field name?

-Because of Dapperrow’s implementation of Idictionary, you can move up to `IDictionary<string, object>` and use it to get field data for the public interface feature.
+Because DapperRow implements IDictionary, it can be `upcasting` to `IDictionary<string, object>`, and use it to get field data by ` public interface`.

 ```C#
 public interface IDictionary<TKey, TValue> : ICollection<KeyValuePair<TKey, TValue>>, IEnumerable<KeyValuePair<TKey, TValue>>, IEnumerable{/*..*/}
 ```

-For example, I’ve created a small tool called [HtmlTableHelper](https://github.com/shps951023/HtmlTableHelper) that takes advantage of this feature to automatically convert Dapper Dynamic Query to Table Html, like the following code and images
+For example, I’ve created a tool called [HtmlTableHelper](https://github.com/shps951023/HtmlTableHelper) to use this feature to automatically convert Dapper Dynamic Query to Table Html, such as the following code and picture

 ```C#
 using (var cn = "Your Connection")